 Are Hairballs A Serious Medical Condition?

-If you find your cat has chronic vomiting it is always best to visit your vet to rule out any serious medical conditions.
+If your cat has chronic vomiting, it is always best to visit your vet to rule out any serious medical conditions.
 Including but not limited to:

 - Kidney Disease